davidlamt/personal-blog/content/post/software-development/32-generic-memoization-js.md

 So, are you as amazed as I am by the concept of memoization?

 Nonetheless, I hope you found the generic memoization function useful.
-You can go ahead and apply this method to any of your existing function to help decrease execution time.
+You can go ahead and apply this method to any of your existing functions to help decrease execution time.

 Just remember that using this function does create an overhead (increased space complexity) due to the caching system.
-You will probably only want to utilize memoization if you know that there will be repeated function calls with the same inputs.
+You will probably only want to utilize memoization if you know that there will be repeated function calls with the same inputs often.

 Also, you can reduce the amount of memory used by limiting the cache to only store a certain number of results before overridding!